GavinBurnett/stegstream/README.md

 It is possible to change the following:

 The port number the server listens on:

 Port=8080

+Stream the music without hiding the hidden file in it:

+StreamOnly=false

 Any lines in the configuration file that start with a # character will be ignored.